OISTE/repository/OWGTMCPS.md

 For certain Certificates the Issuing CA could publish additional on-line services, web-based or others.
 Such additional services are stipulated in the appropriate End User Agreement.

-In particular for SSL and Code Signing certificates, OWGTM will ensure compliance with the applicable Baseline and/or Extended Validation requirements from the CA/Browser Forum.
+In particular for TLS and Code Signing certificates, OWGTM will ensure compliance with the applicable Baseline and/or Extended Validation requirements from the CA/Browser Forum.

 ### 4.9.10 On-line revocation checking requirements